 Most employers must withhold social security tax from your wages.
-Certain government employers (some federal, state, and local governments) do not have to withhold social security tax.
+Certain government employers (some federal, state and local governments) don't have to withhold social security tax.

-If you work for a railroad employer, your employer must withhold Tier 1 railroad retirement (RRTA) tax and Tier 2 RRTA tax.
-Tier 1 RRTA provides equivalent social security and Medicare benefits, and, Tier 2 RRTA provides a private pension benefit.
+If you work for a railroad employer, your employer must withhold Tier 1 Railroad Retirement Tax Act (RRTA) tax and Tier 2 RRTA tax.
+Tier 1 RRTA provides social security and Medicare equivalent benefits, and Tier 2 RRTA provides a private pension benefit.

-Joint returns.
-If you are filing a joint return, you and your spouse must figure any excess social security tax or Tier 1 RRTA tax separately.
+Joint returns - If you're filing a joint return, you and your spouse must figure any excess social security tax or Tier 1 RRTA tax separately.